craigbarnes/dte/contrib/README.md

 dte Contributed Scripts
 =======================

-This directory contains various example scripts that are intended to be used in conjunction with the [`exec`] command.
+This directory contains various example scripts that are intended to be used in conjunction with the [`exec`] and [`compile`] commands.
 Feel free to send pull requests adding new scripts here.
 Using `sh` or `awk` as the script interpreter is a plus (for portability reasons), although it's not a strict requirement.

 Usage Examples